domenic/restify-oauth2/README.md

 A public resource anyone can access.

-* If a valid token is supplied, `req.username` contains the username, and the app uses that to send a personalized response.
+* If a valid token is supplied in the Authorization header, `req.username` contains the username, and the app uses that to send a personalized response.
 * If no token is supplied, `req.username` is `null`.
 The app still sends a response, just without personalizing.
 * If an invalid token is supplied, Restify–OAuth2 intercepts the request before it gets to the application, and sends an appropriate 401 error.